inducer/pytato/doc/design.rst

         names of :class:`~pytato.array.DataWrapper` arguments that are
         not supplied by the user.

+    -   ``_pt_dist``: Used to automatically generate identifiers for placeholders at distributed communication boundaries.

 -   Identifiers used in index lambdas are also reserved.
 These include:

     -   Identifiers matching the regular expression ``_[0-9]+``.
 They are used